ADev-123/StockMachineLearning/README.md

 ## How to Use

-1. Save the stock data in a CSV file.Clone the repository and navigate to the directory where the code is located.
+1. Save the stock data in a CSV file.

+2. Clone the repository and navigate to the directory where the code is located.

-2. Open the code in your favorite editor.
+3. Open the code in your favorite editor.

-3. Replace "InsertName.csv" with the name of the csv file containing the stock data.
+4. Replace "InsertName.csv" with the name of the csv file containing the stock data.

-4. Run the code in a Python environment.
+5. Run the code in a Python environment.

 ## Data Preprocessing